flerka/personal-blog/_posts/2019-08-18-string-interning-behavior.md

 Console.WriteLine((object)hello == (object)hello2);
 ```

-In this case string interning also works as expected.
+In this case, string interning also works as expected.
 Result:

 ```csharp
 True
 True
 ```

-This works in such way because of compiler optimization.
+It works in such a way because of compiler optimization.
 We will get the same IL code as in the first example.

 ## 3 When one of the variables is a concatenation of string literal and const